LBacchiani/migration-simulation/README.md

 ## Experimental Results

-In this section, we report the comparison between the [real-world experimental results](#rw-latency) and [those from the ABS simulation](#abs-latency).
-To model our ABS simulations, we use the same data from [1].
+In this section, we report the comparison between the real-world experimental results and those from the ABS simulation.
+To model our ABS simulations, we use data from [1].

-As can be seen in the figures below, reporting the results of experiments adopting a latency-based policy, the ABS implementation (the right-most figure) precisely reproduces the real-world behaviour (left-most figure).
+As can be seen in the figures below, reporting the results of experiments adopting a latency-based policy, the [ABS implementation](#abs-latency) precisely reproduces the [real-world behaviour](#rw-latency).

 <figure>
   <figcaption>Latency-based policy real-world implementation</figcaption>